MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/error_handling.md

 }
 ```

-[Apollo Server][] is bundled with a number of common errors, ready to be used, that will provide a readable error code in their `exensions.code` field.
+[Apollo Server][] is bundled with a number of common errors, ready to be used, that will provide a readable error code in their `extensions.code` field.
 This can be done [without using any specific framework logic][Custom errors and error reporting in GraphQL] as well.

 In addition, most GraphQL server implementations provide a mechanism to let API designers to format a custom error message, as in the [`CustomFormatErrorFn` option of the `express-graphql` project][express-graphql].